babylonhealth/ios-playbook/Cookbook/Current.md

 # How to use `Current` in Babylon iOS Project

 ### Where is that?
-- `Current` is the global implementation of the `World` file which is located in the `BabylonDependencies.framework`.
+- `Current` is the global instance of the `World` type which is located in the `BabylonDependencies.framework`.
+It's purpose is to provide convenient access to the instances that should be shared between different parts of the app (cross-cutting concerns)

 ### Properties with default values
 TBD